Conquistador: Navigation

-In the thirteenth century they were guided by the sun position.
+In the 13th century, they were guided by the sun position.
 For celestial navigation like other Europeans, they used Greek tools, like the astrolabe and quadrant, which they made easier and simpler.
 They also created the cross-staff, or cane of Jacob, for measuring at sea the height of the sun and other stars.
-The Southern Cross became a reference upon the arrival of João de Santarém and Pedro Escobar in the Southern hemisphere in 1471, starting its use in celestial navigation.
+The Southern Cross became a reference upon the arrival of João de Santarém and Pedro Escobar in the Southern Hemisphere in 1471, starting its use in celestial navigation.
 The results varied throughout the year, which required corrections.
-To address this the Portuguese used the astronomical tables (Ephemeris), a precious tool for oceanic navigation, which spread widely in the fifteenth century.
+To address this the Portuguese used the astronomical tables (Ephemeris), a precious tool for oceanic navigation, which spread widely in the 15th century.
 These tables revolutionized navigation, enabling latitude calculations.
 The tables of the Almanach Perpetuum, by astronomer Abraham Zacuto, published in Leiria in 1496, were used along with its improved astrolabe, by Vasco da Gama and Pedro Álvares Cabral.